-NDIL recorded gross premium income of \$3.3 billion for the year ended 31 December 2021 which was a growth of 127% compared to 2020.
-The growth was mainly driven by the significant migration from local currency covers to foreign denominated covers, new business acquired and asset revaluations mainly driven by inflation.
-The Motor and Fire classes were the most dominant classes and contributed 48% and 24% respectively towards total premium income.
+NDIL recorded gross premium income of ZWL 15.5 billion for the year ended 31 December 2022 which was a growth of 372% compared to 2022.
+Growth was anchored by increased foreign denominated business, acquisition of new business written and asset revaluations mainly driven by inflation.
+The Motor and Fire classes remained the dominant classes and contributed 42% and 25 % respectively towards total Premium Income.